manojjahgirdar/wml-migration-to-v4/README.md

 client = APIClient(wml_credentials)
 ```

-## 3. Creating deployment Space and setting up default deployement space for your project
+## 3. Creating Deployment Space and setting up default deployement space for your project

 #### **NEW**: A Deployment Space has to be created in Watson Studio / Cloud Pak for Data.